ImperialCollegeLondon/digital_research_sustainability_training/episodes/case_study1.md

 ## Scenario

-Celia is a researcher in a research institute.
+Celia is a researcher in a university.
 Two years ago, she developed and released a Python package with a novel data analysis technique relevant to her research area.
 She had the chance to travel internationally for conducting a workshop based on her package at a conference.
 The package has been a big success and has been widely adopted.
 However,